 Q: Where do you tutor?

-A: My tutoring takes place online (Skype, Google Meet).
+A: My tutoring takes place online (Zoom, Skype, Google Meet).
 Students are able to see me, as well as their assignments and my real-time writing and corrections.

 Q: When are you available to meet with students?